Blue sucker: Reproduction

 The blue sucker has a spawning time from around March until June.
 This varies on the location of the fish and also the water temperature.
 Fifty-three degrees is the average water temperature in which males and females find their spawning area.
 This area is in fast moving water around two feet deep.
 Rocks in the area will also be larger than gravel, but they will be smaller than boulders.
 The peak water temperature is sixty-two degrees and the actual spawning time will usually last around two weeks.
 Male suckers will continue to come to the area until spawning is officially over.
 Females will go to the area, lay her eggs, and leave once she is finished and they have been fertilized.
 Recent evidence indicates their recruitment patterns are episodic, and their life history is longer-lived than previously realized.

 Conservation

-The blue sucker is sensitive to water pollution, and is only able to live in water that is well irrigated or pollution-less.
+The blue sucker is sensitive to water pollution, and is only able to live in water that is well irrigated and unpolluted.
 This is why it is common to see them in rivers.
 The species is imperiled in numerous US states, and its conservation status in other states is likely in need of revision.